About Us - Meet the Team

 Tatum, along with her husband and adult children, has spent more than 20 years camping and boating in Wyoming, and one day hopes to show her grandchildren all of the wonderful state parks and historical sites that Wyoming has to offer.

-Caryn Erickson - Manager, Accounting Department
+Caryn Erickson - Manager, Fiscal Services

-Stacy Sprengeler - Manager, Human Resources Department
+Stacy Sprengeler - Manager, Human Resources

 Stacy Sprengeler is the human resources manager for the Department of State Parks and Cultural Resources.
 She has been with the department since 1993.
 Prior to this, she worked as a benefits specialist in the Employees Group Insurance Office, and as a bookkeeper/office manager for a construction company in NC.
 She was born in NC and graduated from college in SC with a degree in accounting.
 She loves to camp so if you find her tucked away in one of the State Parks campgrounds, stop and say hello.